smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - The recoverer maintains a `lastRePollBlock` for each upkeep, .i.e. the last block it scanned for that upkeep.
 - Every second, the recoverer will scan logs for a subset of `n=10` upkeeps, where `n/2` upkeeps are randomly chosen and `n/2` upkeeps are chosen by the oldest `lastRePollBlock`.
-- It will start scanning from `lastRePollBlock` on each iteration, and update the block number when it finishes scanning.
+- It will start scanning from `lastRePollBlock` on each iteration
 - Logs that are older than 24hr are ignored, therefore `lastRePollBlock` starts at `latestBlock - (24hr block)` in case it was not populated before.
+- `lastRePollBlock` is updated in case there are no logs in a specific range, otherwise will wait for performed events to know that all logs in that range were processed before updating `lastRePollBlock`.

 #### Upkeep States